Let's call it Trump Remorse

 They can take their books and shelve them.

-Leonard Pitts is a columnist for The Miami Herald.
-Email him at lpitts@miamiherald.com.
-Distributed by Tribune Content Agency, LLC.
+Leonard Pitts is a columnist for The Miami Herald, 1 Herald Plaza, Miami, Fla., 33132.
+Readers may contact him via e-mail at lpitts@miamiherald.com.